Codium-ai/pr-agent/Usage.md

 ### Working with GitHub App
-When running PR-Agent from [GitHub App](INSTALL.md#method-5-run-as-a-github-app), the default configuration file of a pre-built repo will be initially loaded.
+When running PR-Agent from [GitHub App](INSTALL.md#method-5-run-as-a-github-app), the default configurations of a pre-built repo will be initially loaded.

 #### GitHub app automatic tools
-The `[github_app]` section defines the GitHub app specific configurations.
+The `[github_app]` section of the [configuration file](pr_agent/settings/configuration.toml) defines GitHub app specific configurations.
 An important parameter is `pr_commands`, which is a list of tools that will be **run automatically when a new PR is opened**:
 ```
 [github_app]